LiskArchive/lips/proposals/lip-introduce_bft_module.md

         Fail
     previousHeight = blockHeader.maxHeightGenerated

-    # if the condition below is satisfied, the block does not
-    # imply any prevotes
+    # If the condition below is satisfied, the block does not imply any prevotes
     if previousHeight >= blockHeader.height:
         return False

-    # if the condition below is satisfied, there is no block
+    # If the condition below is satisfied, there is no block information stored
-    # information stored for height previousHeight and blockHeader
-    # implies the maximal number of prevotes
+    # for height previousHeight and blockHeader implies the maximal number of prevotes
     offset = heightCurrentTip-previousHeight
     if offset >= length(bftVotes.blockBFTInfos):
         return True

-    # if the condition below is satisfied, the block at height
+    # If the condition below is satisfied, the block at height previousHeight is
-    # previousHeight is generated by a different delegate and
-    # and b does not imply the maximal number of prevotes
+    # generated by a different delegate and and b does not imply the maximal number of prevotes
     if bftVotes.blockBFTInfos[offset].generatorAddress != blockHeader.generatorAddress:
         return False
     return True